 "I became a teacher at first because my mom was a teacher," he said.
-"I saw her come home very night and it was very clear to me that she was really happy about her job.
+"I saw her come home every night and it was very clear to me that she was really happy about her job.
 Even though I knew there were some days that were better than others for her, especially teaching middle school math, but in general, she always seemed happy and pleased.
 She was willing to stay late and help students, and her telling me about witnessing those 'ah-ha' moments while working with the kids made becoming a teacher an easy decision for me.
 I wanted to be like her."

 Little also said he didn't realize until later in life how much his teaching job allowed for the joy he took in showing people his extreme enthusiasm for the outdoors, and for rocks, minerals, fossils, and environmental sciences in general.

 "I wanted that passion I had to be infectious toward students," he said.
 "I wanted them to care about our planet as much as I did — and in the process, if I could get one student to major in geology or Earth sciences, then I felt like that was a win!
 All joking aside, however, I thought, what better way to influence youth with what I felt so deeply and passionately about then teaching!
 I was not at all interested in a 9-5 desk job.
 I just really like interacting with people of all ages."

 When he first started at NDPMA in the fall of 2008, Little was struck with the very obvious welcoming and positive atmosphere all over campus.